osbourn/apcs-homeworkscanner/README.md

 It is recommended to make sure `pip` is up-to-date, otherwise installation of more complex packages (i.e. those with native code) might fail.

+If you get errors when installing, make sure `pip` is up to date.
+Sometimes older versions of pip can fail when trying to install package dependencies written in C or Rust.

 ### Base requirements

 You need to have these installed to run the script.